-We’re kicking off an exciting new series where we feature inspirational women within the Henkaa community, from our employees and Stylepreneurs, to our customers and friends of the brand.
+We’re kicking off an exciting new series where we feature inspirational women within the Henkaa community, from our employees, our customers, partners and friends of the brand.
 Everyday we feel motivated to embrace the richness of life in large part because of the example these women have set and we want to share their story.

 We couldn’t have thought of a better person to launch this initiative with than our Founder Joanna Chang (who friends, families and colleagues call Jo, so you can too).
 We sat down with Jo to speak briefly about launching a business, work-life balance, and the people who inspire her.

 What motivated you to launch Henkaa?
 Most specifically what series of thoughts and events led you to the point where you wanted to create and devote your time and energy to a fashion and lifestyle brand?